sarnau/MMMMobileAlerts/MobileAlertsGatewayBinaryUpload.markdown

 ### Offset 0: Package Header
 The relevance of this field is unknown.
 The value is the same as Package Length (offset 5, see below) plus 0xbc (118).

-Example: A package length of 0x12 plus 0xbc quals the header 0xce.
+Example: A package length of 0x12 plus 0xbc equals the header 0xce.

 Here is a list of the known devices: